Zurück zum Blog

 This would be the entire code to execute the famous ‘Hello World!’ string, period.
 It’s as simple as that!

-Ruby leverages the power of object-oriented programming together with the procedurality of scripting languages into a product that’s both handy and practical at the same time.
+Ruby leverages the power of object-oriented programming alongside the procedural nature of scripting languages to produce a product that’s both handy and practical.

 In Ruby, everything is considered an object.
 In programming lingo, properties are known as instance variables, while actions are referred to as methods.
-Unlike in other languages, numbers and other primitive types are also considered objects as well.
+Unlike in other languages, numbers and other primitive types are also treated as objects.

 Ruby treats method closures as blocks.
-By attaching a closure to any method, developers are able to describe how that particular method should work.
+By attaching a closure to a method, developers can describe how that method should work.

 Finally, Ruby doesn’t use variable declarations.
-Instead, is uses simple syntax conventions to state the type of variables:
+Instead, it uses simple syntax conventions to state the type of variables:

 • var - local variable